TheStig294/100-more-randomats-pack-1/README.md

+# 100 More Randomats Pack 1
+The randomat is a mechanic for TTT that triggers a random effect either when a specific item is used, or automatically at the start of every round.\
+This mod adds many new "randomats" that could happen.\
-_This is the first of my 3 randomat packs.
-These randomats don't require anything else to work, they work on their own!_
+This is the first of my 3 randomat packs.
+These randomats don't require anything else to work, they work on their own!

 # Settings/Options